kubernetes-sigs/cli-experimental/site/content/en/faq/kustomize/_index.md

 wants to use it.
 This encourages modularity and relocatability.

-To disable this, use v3, and the `load_restrictor` flag:
+To disable this in v3, use the `load_restrictor` flag:

 ```bash
 kustomize build --load_restrictor none $target
 ```

-To disable this in v4, use the `load-restrictor` flag:
+To disable this in v4+, use the `load-restrictor` flag:

 ```bash
 kustomize build --load-restrictor LoadRestrictionsNone $target